 During the interview, Kathy Lee seemed most interested in the wives of the Ramones, specifically Dee Dee.
 The Ramone seated farthest from Kathy Lee and Regis Philbin who at first seemed completely unsettled eventually came across as the most interesting based on Kathy Lee’s inquiries.
 Joey Ramone who had been asked to recite the lyrics to “Teenage Lobotomy,” seemed almost to struggle remembering the lyrics.
 Its one things to sing those words on a nightly basis one hundred miles an hour, but having to wax poetically left Joey almost seemingly making fun of himself.

 Some will argue that the appearance was odd and made no sense.
-However, the whole aspect of who the Ramones were and the rebellious nature of the punk rock movement is why the appearance made complete sense.
+However, the whole aspect of who The Ramones were and the rebellious nature of the punk rock movement is why the appearance made complete sense.
 They were the Ramones, and their music and attitude was all about defying convention.
 The Ramones were from New York City.
-If there is one city in the world that depicts the melting part of culture, its New York City.
-Regis Phibin was born in the Bronx.
-Regis is as New York as The Ramones.
+If there is one city in the world that depicts the melting part of culture, it’s New York City.
+Regis Phibin was raised in the Bronx.
+Regis was as New York as The Ramones.
 In the end it all made perfect sense.
 Just a couple of New Yorkers hanging out, sharing some stories, and then going their own way.
 You either get it, or you don’t.